 If a student is presenting research at a conference, she/he may be allotted funds to help defray the cost of attendance or travel to the conference.
-Each student is guaranteed \$500 of travel support from the program each academic year (September-August).
+Each student is guaranteed up to \$750 of travel support from the program each academic year (September-August).
 The use of these funds must be approved by the department.
-All travel must be authorized (airfare, hotel, etc.) by submitting a Student Travel Authorization form before making arrangements.
+All travel must be authorized (airfare, hotel, etc.) by submitting a Student Travel Authorization form and receiving a pre-approval number from the Graduate Program Manager before making any travel arrangements.